Marker Logo

 Erected 2011 by POW*MIA 9/11 Remembrance Committee of Attleboro.

-Topics.
+Topics and series.
 This memorial is listed in these topic lists: 9/11 AttacksMilitary.
+In addition, it is included in the World Trade Center Beams series list.

 Location.
-41° 56.245′ N, 71° 17.681′ W. Marker is in Attleboro, Massachusetts, in Bristol County.
-Memorial can be reached from County Street (Massachusetts Route 123) south of Dennis Street, on the right when traveling south.
+41° 56.245′ N, 71° 17.681′ W. Memorial is in Attleboro, Massachusetts, in Bristol County.
+It can be reached from County Street (Massachusetts Route 123) south of Dennis Street, on the right when traveling south.
 Memorial is located on the Veteran's Memorial Triangle inside Attleboro's Capron Park.
 This is located just inside the park entrance south of the Dennis Street intersection.
 Touch for map.
-Marker is in this post office area: Attleboro MA 02703, United States of America.
+Memorial is in this post office area: Attleboro MA 02703, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-World War II Memorial (a few steps from this marker); Korean War Memorial (a few steps from this marker); In Memory of Anthony Perry (a few steps from this marker); In Memoriam (within shouting distance of this marker); The Great War Memorial (within shouting distance of this marker); Attleborough's Tribute (within shouting distance of this marker); Spanish American War Memorial (about 400 feet away, measured in a direct line); Revolutionary War Memorial (about 700 feet away).
-Touch for a list and map of all markers in Attleboro.
+At least 8 other markers are within walking distance of this marker: Lynn Catherine Goodchild (a few steps from this marker); World War II Memorial (a few steps from this marker); Korean War Memorial (a few steps from this marker); In Memory of Anthony Perry (a few steps from this marker); In Memoriam (within shouting distance of this marker); The Great War Memorial (within shouting distance of this marker); Attleborough's Tribute

 POW*MIA 9-11 Memorial image.
 Click for full size.